Develop genuine skill, understanding and confidence, and take your practice to a professional level with our MA Design.

 Trimester one

 From the start of the programme we encourage playfulness and risk-taking.
 You’ll begin by making work that responds to a range of instructions in ways that will help you to interrogate your practical approach, and to learn from lecturers and other students as you progress.
-You'll develop primary and secondary research that will feed directly into your practical work and assessments, and the project that you produce will form the basis for your developing practice.
+You'll develop primary and secondary research that will feed directly into your practical work and assessments, and the project that you produce will form the basis of your developing practice.

 We introduce a range of key issues in design and communication practice that allow you to explore how your specialist pathway relates to the wider field and to gain professional, critical and collaborative working skills.